siriusphp/filtration/docs/filters.md

 Options:

-- limit: max limit of the returned string.
+- `limit`: max limit of the returned string.
 Default: FALSE.
-- break_words: whether or not breaking a word is a allowed: Default: TRUE
+- `break_words`: whether or not breaking a word is a allowed: Default: TRUE
-- ellipsis: character added at the end when the string is truncated.
+- `ellipsis`: character added at the end when the string is truncated.
 Default: ...